learn-co-curriculum/precollege-summer-advanced-software-engineering-track/day-07/lectures/ideation/LECTURE.md

 3. Constraints
   + The problem is something you have a personal connection to or care a lot about
-  + The customer is someone who is easily accessible (both in-person close to the school and online) (White things vs. white things in a kitchen exercise to illustrate power of constraints)
+  + The customer is someone who is easily accessible (both in-person close to the school and online)
+  + Illustrate power of constraints: (Think of as many White things in 10 seconds vs. white things in a kitchen )

 4. Ideate (~1h)
   #### Problem brainstorm: